the-events-calendar/the-events-calendar/readme.txt

 = [5.1.1] TBD =

-* Feature - Move all the featured Event icons to templates.
+* Feature - Move all the featured event icons to templates.
 [TEC-3441]
 * Fix - Adjust templates to show time zone in event details when "Show time zone" is checked.
 [TEC-2979]
 * Fix - Correct bad defaults from `Template->attr()` and ensure that the timezone info is correctly hydrated in the case of an unchanged block.
 [TEC-2964]